By Bob Cashner

 The Reliable Messenger Dog

-Use as messengers was the most common and often the most important role war dogs played.
+Use as messengers was the most common and often the most important role for dogs in WW2.
 The Germans, in fact, selected only the smartest of their canine recruits for this duty.
 They provided scent trails for their messenger dogs to follow, using a 10-to-1 mixture of water and a molasses-like substance smelling like root beer, which they dribbled from a container that left a few drops per meter.

 British and American training and use of messenger dogs involved two handlers.
 One would stay at headquarters or a command post while the other handler took the dog to its destination.
 When released with a message, the dog would return to the other handler.
 Thereafter the dog could find its way from one handler to the other by memory.